ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel-2/redeployment.md

 ## Background: zero-downtime redeployment

-This tutorial will use a deployment workflow called *zero-downtime redeployment*, and relies on a `post-receive` Git hook in the server-side Git repo to automatically run the deployment steps performed manually in the previous article every time you push new code to your production server.
+This tutorial will use a deployment workflow called *zero-downtime redeployment*, and relies on a `post-receive` Git hook in the serverside Git repo to automatically run the deployment steps performed manually in the previous article every time you push new code to your production server.

 If you want to read an explanation of this deployment workflow, open the details/summary elements below.
 Feel free to skip if impatient.